Marquee Stake Specifications by Structure Type — The UK Hire Company Reference Guide

 Pagodas and pop-up structures are lighter than full marquees and have smaller footprints.
 Individual anchor loads are lower — but wind uplift is not proportional to size in the simple way that might be assumed.
 A small, lightweight structure catches wind on its roof efficiently, and if it is not adequately anchored it will travel.

 Base plate stakes at each leg: 350mm–600mm length, 12mm–16mm diameter for standard pagoda configurations.
-Full depth penetration is essential — a pagoda stake at 50% embedment has dramatically lower uplift resistance than one at full depth.
+Full depth embedment is essential — a pagoda stake at 50% embedment has dramatically lower uplift resistance than one at full depth.

 For linked pagoda configurations, the perimeter anchors carry higher loads than interior junction positions.
 Perimeter stakes should be specified to the longer end of the range.